 $13.5 Million Mesh Verdict

 $13.5 million was awarded by a Philadelphia jury to Sharon Carlino and her husband for injuries caused by her Ethicon TVT sling and three additional surgeries due to complications.The verdict rendered in February 2016, consisted of $3.25 compensatory, $250k to Sharon’s husband, Charles, and $10 million punitive damages.
 The verdict was appealed by Ethicon and finally affirmed by the Superior Court in April 2019.

 Pelvic Mesh Ordered Off the Market

 On April 16, 2019, the FDA ordered the manufacturers of pelvic synthetic surgical mesh products to stop selling and distributing their products in the United States immediately.
 Reported side effects include permanent incontinence, severe discomfort and an inability to have sex.
 The mesh is made from polypropylene, which is the same material as fishing line.
 The FDA said it determined that “the manufacturers, Boston Scientific and Coloplast, have not demonstrated a reasonable assurance of safety and effectiveness for these devices.”
 The statement adds that if patients have experienced no problems with the mesh, no action needs to be taken to remove the devices.
 Additional information for patients and health care providers about the use of surgical mesh for transvaginal pelvic organ prolapse is provided in the links.

-The MDL has been in the process of being dismantled, with cases being transferred or remanded to other courts for trials, mediation or dismissals as follows:
+The MDL has been dismantled, with cases being transferred or remanded to other courts for trials, mediation or dismissals as follows: